 The Ceze and Herault are car and shuttle-with-bike day trips.
 The classic Tarn Gorge starts from Florac (noon bus from Ales) and cuts 85km below the Causse Mejean to Millau with its famous viaduct just beyond.
 A great run with easy rapids, bar one or two not mentioned in the guidebook.

-Being out of the Massif, the Dordogne-Vezere (map right) are easier paddles, but iirc took me a bit of bus and train’ing after a Ryanair to Rodez and out from Bergerac.
+Being out of the Massif, the Dordogne-Vezere (map above) are easier paddles, but iirc took me a bit of bus and train’ing after a Ryanair to Rodez and out from Bergerac.
 Perfect for your first IK adventure, but could be slow, agricultural (lots of riverside irrigation pumps) and dull in a packraft.

 And if you don’t have a packboat or can’t be bothered to bring yours, no worries.
 Get down to a river and rent an SoT for as long as you like.
 It’s all set up for you.
 Click the river links for more galleries.

 Eats, Chutes & Lodges

 On any big Massif river there’s a well-established riverside campsite and canoe/kayak/SoT rental scene, so that by August flotillas of holidaymakers pack out popular rivers like the Ardeche and Tarn.
 Plus, at any time you can pull over to wander through a village which will very often have a basic hotel from 40 euros, like the one left on the Allier.